© Syda Productions | Dreamstime.com

 See your doctor if you experience these symptoms.
 Also, keep in mind that sudden testicle swelling or pain may signal testicular torsion, a twisted testicle that requires emergency treatment.

-Epididymitis can become chronic if left untreated.
+Epididymitis left untreated can become chronic.
 Broad-spectrum antibiotics are the cornerstone of bacterial epididymitis treatment.
 Finish the entire antibiotic prescription, even if your symptoms resolve sooner, and follow up with your doctor to make sure the infection has cleared.
 If chlamydia or gonorrhea have caused your infection, your sexual partner also should be tested and treated.

 In addition to antibiotics, epididymitis treatment may entail the use of analgesic medications to ease pain, as well as ice packs, elevation of the scrotum, and bed rest to relieve discomfort.
 Less commonly, surgery may be necessary to remove all or part of the epididymis, to correct any anatomical abnormalities that are contributing to epididymitis, and to drain an abscess caused by the infection.